Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 There are no services here but there is a very old Abbey on the right as you leave.
 The Abbey of Eskirotz and Ilarratz is dedicated to Lucia of Syracuse, also known as Saint Lucy and is believed to be 12th century.

-A few years ago it had been spruced up and you could get a sello here and stop for a chat, but on our last visit it was looking overgrown and I heard that the guy renovating it was very sick.
+A few years ago it had been spruced up and you could get a sello here and stop for a chat, but on our last visit it was looking overgrown and I heard that the guy renovating the abbey was very sick.ย

 welcome sign to the beautiful little abbey at Ilarratz, between Zubiri and Pamplona

-Many guidebooks list this little town as a stage end.
-I spent a night in the municipal albergue, which has thankfully since been renovated, but I think Zubiri is the better choice to end your walk from Roncesvalles.
+Many guidebooks list this little town as a stage end.ย A few years ago, I grabbed the very last bunk in the municipal albergue here, which has thankfully since been renovated.
+It’s a nice little town but I think Zubiri is the better choice to end your walk from Roncesvalles.
+However, if you’re looking for refreshments or a bed you’ll find both here.

 Pilgrims following the camino de santiago between Zubiri and Pamplona, walking up an incline above green fields